gutierrez-arcelus-lab/bcellactivation/README.md

 The workflow for the analyses below is described in `./mgb_biobank/README.md`.

+-   Selection of individuals who are genetically females
+    -   Compute individual-level heterozygosity with vcftools;
+    -   After visual inspection of the homozygosity distribution, select individuals with &lt;0.985 homozygosity.
 -   VCF processing:
     -   Remove variants with any missing genotypes;
     -   Select only biallelic SNPs with MAF &gt;= 0.1;